albertosarullo/Wall-E-Lego-Raspberry-Camera-First-Person-View-AR-VR/README.md

 - the neck, beacause i need a complex joint, capable of smooth 3D movement (pitch, roll, yaw)
 - the head, beacuse i add a servo for yaw movement

-I buy lego spare parts on Ebay, servos adapter on Mindsensors, servos and electronic parts on chinese deal websites
+I buy spare bricks on Ebay, servos adapter on Mindsensors, servos and electronic parts on chinese deal websites

 ### Todo
 - ~~build tracks module~~ (8/11/2015 after 5 revision)